benjamincrozat/content/posts/pest-3-architecture-testing-presets.md

 ## The Security Preset: Your Code's Bodyguard

 The Security preset is all about keeping your code safe and secure.
-It's like having a security expert on your team:

 - Prevents the use of weak cryptographic functions like `md5` and `sha1`
 - Blocks the use of potentially dangerous functions like `eval`, `exec`, and `shell_exec`